whamcloud/Online-Help/docs/api/Pkg_Guide.md

 * **name:**
   An ID.
-This must be unique within a Manager for Lustre* installation.
+This must be unique within a Intel® Manager for Lustre* software installation.
 To avoid name collisions, it is recommended to include the name of your organization.

 * **bundles:**